sanikag27/TartanHack-2025/README.md

 Google Maps API Key: For location services, including fetching nearby emergency places.
 News API Key: To fetch the latest news articles related to emergencies.
 Ensure that the placeholders in the script (YOUR_OPENAI_API_KEY, YOUR_GOOGLE_MAPS_API_KEY, YOUR_NEWS_API_KEY) route to your respective API keys in the .env file in the same directory.
+API_template.env is a template .env file to store the user's API keys

 Usage:
 Running the Script: